Architsharma7/Algo/README.md

 - Backtested strategies and visualised historical performance with VectorBT

-- Automatically place trades on the Binance testnet
+- Built a bot that automatically place trades on the Binance testnet

 - Analysed trade performances

+- Optimised a portfolio of risky stocks